 Create a Great Book Appendix: A Guide for Nonfiction Authors

 Clients often ask me what to put in the appendix of a book.
-Maybe you’re wondering: what goes in an appendix and how do I structure it?
-Here are some frequently asked questions and answers about the subject.
+Maybe you’re wondering: "What goes in an appendix, and how do I structure it?"
+Below are some frequently asked questions and answers about the subject.

 After reading this post and the Q&As, you’ll be ready to create a great supplement to your book.